w5xd/RC1101/README.md

   diode that attempts to protect this circuit against a reverse polarity power supply input.
 If
     you connect a 35A DC supply to this input backwards...you probably won't like the result.
   </li>
-  <li>Micro USB.
-This goes to your PC.
+  <li>USB-C. This goes to your PC.
 WriteLog has support for the RC-1101 over this USB.
-Other software solutions should be possible using the open source firmware and PCB on this website.</li>
+Other software solutions should be possible using the open source firmware and PCB on this website. (see note below about the Adafruit model 2264 old and new.
+You might end up with micro-USB instead of USB-C.)</li>
   <li>Footswitch label on 1/8" phone jack.
 There is currently no support for this input.</li>
   <li>Paddles label on 1/8" phone jack.
 There is currently no support for this input.</li>
 </ul>